Imerys: Business organization and operations

 Imerys has undergone numerous restructurings over the last decade with changing leadership.

 Leadership

 As of February 17, 2020, Alessandro Dazza assumes the role of Imerys’ Chief Executive Officer.
-Former Imerys CEO are Patrick Kron, Gérard Buffière, Gilles Michel and Conrad Keijzer.
+Former Imerys CEOs are Patrick Kron, Gérard Buffière, Gilles Michel and Conrad Keijzer.

 Since June 2019, Patrick Kron has served as chairman of the board of directors at Imerys.

 Locations

 Imerys’ headquarters are located in Paris.
 Imerys is based in over 40 countries and has 230 industrial sites.
-The group operates across the Americas, Europe Middle East Africa (EMEA) and Asia-Pacific (APAC).
+The group operates across the Americas and Europe Middle East Africa (EMEA) and Asia-Pacific (APAC).